User Needs

 How do ethical considerations influence the identification and prioritization of user needs?

-Ethical considerations are crucial keys to identify and prioritize user needs because they ensure that designers respect user privacy, consent and data security.
-These considerations prevent harm and ensure fairness, especially in vulnerable populations.
-Designers must prioritize needs that align with ethical standards and societal values, often requiring a balance between user benefit and potential risks.
-Ethical design fosters trust and long-term engagement as it prioritizes user well-being and societal impact over short-term gains.
+Ethical considerations are crucial keys to identify and prioritize user needs because they make sure that designers respect user privacy, consent and data security.
+These considerations keep this kind of harm at bay.
+Plus, they make sure that fairness rules, especially when it comes to vulnerable populations.
+Designers must prioritize needs that are in line with ethical standards and societal values—and that often calls for a balance between user benefit and potential risks.
+Ethical design is a huge issue—one that nurtures trust and long-term engagement as it makes user well-being and societal impact a big priority over short-term gains.

 Product Design Lead at Netflix, Nival Sheikh explains the dimension of ethics as it applies to artificial intelligence (AI).